-LEAF RNING OUTCOME: 3.
-Communicate empathic understanding Assessment criteria Candidate guidance to criteria Portfolio reference I Differentiate between empathy and sympathy Read about and discuss the meaning of empathy.
+LEARNING OUTCOME: 3.
+Communicate empathic understanding Assessment criteria Candidate guidance to criteria Portfolio reference 3.1 Differentiate between empathy and sympathy Read about and discuss the meaning of empathy.
 In group skills sessions work towards experiencing empathic understanding as a helper and as a helpee.
 Reflect on these experiences and their impact upon you.
-3.2 Apply initial counselling skills to communicate empathic understanding Use body language and responding skills to communicate empathic understanding Reflect on these experiences and their impact upon you. listening and understanding them.
-Use body language and responding skills to communicate empathic understanding in a practice session.
-3.3 Demonstrate sensitivity to individual needs • Discuss why it is important to treat each person as an individual and explore the risks of making assumptions. an individual and explore the risks of making LEAF RNING OUTCOME: 4.
+3.2 Apply initial counselling skills to communicate empathic understanding Use body language and responding skills to communicate empathic understanding in a practice session.
+Reflect on these experiences and their impact upon you.
+3.3 Demonstrate sensitivity to individual needs Discuss why it is important to treat each person as an individual and explore the risks of making assumptions.
+LEA RNING OUTCOME: 4.
 Focus on the helpee's agenda Assessment criteria Candidate guidance to criteria Portfolio reference 4.1 Identify the helpee's needs Learn a range of skills that will allow you to find out what the helpee needs.
-Practise this criterion in skills sessions. out what the helpee needs. important to identify helpee's agenda. • Understand the importance of not putting your own agenda first.
-LEARNING OUTCOME: 5.
-Understand the importance of self- awareness in helping work - Asse ssment criteria Candidate guidance to criteria Portfolio reference 5.1 Explain the importance of developing self-awareness in helping work Focus on personal thoughts and feelings and emotions you find difficult or challenging, both in your personal life and in a helping situation.
+Practise this criterion in skills sessions. important to identify and stay focused on what is most important to the helpee's agenda.
+Understand the importance own agenda first. • Understand the importance of not putting your 5.
+Understand the importance of self- awareness in helping work Asse ssment criteria Candidate guidance to criteria Portfolio reference 5.1 Explain the importance of developing self-awareness in helping work Focus on personal thoughts and feelings following each lesson.
+Explore feelings and emotions you find difficult or challenging, both in your personal life and in a helping situation.
 Record your understanding of why learning about yourself is important in helping work. following each lesson.
 Explore feelings and emotions you find difficult or challenging, both in your personal life and in a helping situation.Record your understanding of why learning 5.2 Describe how own personality impacts on helping work • Record something you have learned on the course about yourself/your personality. • Apply what you have learnt about yourself in subsequent skills sessions and/or helping work. • Evidence this criterion by writing about your personal development and reflecting on how this might be important in your role as helper. course about yourself/your personality.
 Apply what you have learnt about yourself in subsequent skills sessions and/or helping work.
 Evidence this criterion by writing about your personal development and reflecting on how